 - Vendor management strategy and vendor resource optimization

-- International expansion and market entry strategies and tactics for scaling global IT organizations
+- International expansion and market entry strategies and tactics for scaling IT organizations

-IT Strategy and the Framework for Success – People, Process, and Technology
+An IT Strategy and the Framework for Success

 Developing the “right” IT strategy is essential to your company’s success.
 Whether you’re a technology company, manufacturer, or retailer, it’s all the same.
 Technology supports and enables critical functions of your business and you must have, not only the right IT strategy in place, but also the right IT foundation (e.g. people, processes, and technology) and the right partnership between IT and the business leadership team.